jquery/jquery-migrate/warnings.md

 **Cause:** `jQuery.ajax` calls with `dataType: 'json'` with a provided callback are automatically converted by jQuery to JSONP requests unless the options also specify `jsonp: false`.
 Auto-promoting JSON requests to JSONP introduces a security risk as the developer may be unaware they're not just downloading data but executing code from a remote domain.
 This auto-promoting behavior is deprecated and will be removed in jQuery 4.0.0.

 **Solution:** To trigger a JSONP request, specify the `dataType: "jsonp"` option.

+### \[deferred-getStackHook\] JQMIGRATE: jQuery.Deferred.getStackHook is deprecated; use jQuery.Deferred.getErrorHook

+**Cause:** `jQuery.Deferred.getStackHook` was originally created to pass the stack trace from before an async barrier to report when a user error (like calling a non-existing function) causes a promise to be rejected.
+However, passing a stack trace doesn't take source maps into account, so we started advising to pass the whole error object.
+To make it clearer, we also renamed the API to `jQuery.Deferred.getErrorHook`.
+The legacy alias will be removed in jQuery 4.0.0

+**Solution:** Rename all usage of `jQuery.Deferred.getStackHook` to `jQuery.Deferred.getErrorHook`.
+If you previously assigned a function returning an error stack to `jQuery.Deferred.getStackHook` or `jQuery.Deferred.getErrorHook`, change it to return a full error object.